 Can I let my kid eat?
 He’s asking for food!

-As gross as this sounds to adults, it’s pretty common for a kid to puke up the contents of her stomach and ask for a snack five minutes later.
+As gross as this sounds to adults, it’s pretty common for a kid to vomit the contents of her stomach and ask for a snack five minutes later.
 Should you let her?

 Advice on this one goes both ways.
 Some doctors recommend waiting as many as eight hours before offering food if your child is vomiting because of gastroenteritis.
 But if she’s begging for food, eight hours is clearly a looong time for her to wait.